EmreOzdemiroglu/CineDataViz/README.md

 15. **Dashboard Creation**: Creates a dashboard that presents all the visualizations and analyses in a user-friendly manner.

-# Future Features for CineDataViz

-1. **Movie Recommendation System**: Implement a movie recommendation system based on different parameters such as genre, director, actors, and user ratings.
-This could provide personalized movie recommendations to users based on their past viewing history and preferences.

-2. **Sentiment Analysis of Movie Reviews**: Incorporate a sentiment analysis component that analyzes movie reviews to determine the overall audience sentiment towards a movie.
-This could provide additional insights into a movie's reception beyond numerical ratings.

-3. **Box Office Prediction**: Develop a machine learning model to predict a movie's box office performance based on features such as budget, genre, director, and cast.
-This could be a valuable tool for producers and investors.

-4. **Dashboard Enhancement**: Enhance the dashboard with additional interactive features such as filters, dropdowns, and sliders that allow users to customize the visualizations based on their interests.

-5. **Actor Analysis**: Similar to the director analysis, perform an actor analysis to identify the actors who have been in the most films or generated the highest revenue.

-6. **Movie Era Comparison**: Compare different eras of film (e.g., silent era, golden age, modern era) in terms of revenue, budget, genres, directors, and actors.

-7. **Geographical Analysis**: If data is available, perform a geographical analysis to visualize the revenue or popularity of movies in different countries or regions.

-8. **Integration with External Databases**: Integrate the application with external databases or APIs to fetch real-time data or additional data that is not present in the current dataset.

-9. **User Account and Authentication System**: Implement a user account and authentication system that allows users to save their preferences, bookmark their favorite movies, and share their views or reviews.

-10. **Movie Trivia**: Include interesting trivia or facts about movies, which could make the application more engaging for users.

 ## Dataset Source